aarfiahmad/webProject/README.md

 # webProject
-The  Web Pages designed and devloped by aarfiahmed.
+The  simple and beginner level project designed and devloped by use of html,css,vanilla-javascript.